ciperuoy/KickerBee/README.md

-## Killer Bee
+## Kicker Bee

-Kills you when the bees catch up to you
+Kicks you from the lobby when the bees catch up to you

+(build the mod yourself im lazy)